If you’re waiting for a settlement from the Road Accident Fund (RAF) to be paid out to you, you’re not alone.

-RAF bridging loan: get a cash advance on your RAF claim
+RAF bridging finance: get a cash advance on your RAF claim

 With lamna, you can get a cash advance on a Road Accident Fund claim settlement.
 That means that once your claim against the RAF has been settled, you can access funds you urgently need – rather than having to wait several months for the settlement to be paid out.

-A Road Accident Fund bridging loan is simply a cash advance on your RAF settlement.
-Once you receive the settlement amount, you can pay back the loan and agreed interest.
+Road Accident Fund bridging finance is simply a cash advance on your RAF settlement.
+Once you receive the settlement amount, you can pay back the amount that was agreed on.

-How to get a loan against your RAF settlement
+How to get bridging finance against your RAF settlement

-To qualify for a loan against your RAF settlement from lamna, all you need is a settlement agreement from the Road Accident Fund or a Court Order, directing the Road Accident Fund to pay you compensation.
+To qualify for a bridging finance against your RAF settlement from lamna, all you need is a settlement agreement from the Road Accident Fund or a Court Order, directing the Road Accident Fund to pay you compensation.

-At lamna, we offer fast, discrete loans.
+At lamna, we offer fast, discrete bridging finance.
 We’re a registered credit provider (registration number NCRCP7428), our interest rates comply with the National Credit Act and we have multiple branches across South Africa.

 Pawn and drive car loan schemes in South Africa: they sound too good to be true because they are.read more